 - Social calendar is not as active; winter weather limits outdoor activities.

 - Students have to decide where they plan to live next year.
+This can be stressful if friends all have different ideas about where they want to live.

 - Energy level is high and many students experience optimism because the second semester is perceived as going “down hill” as opposed to the struggle of adjusting during the first semester.